Good Luck! (TV series)

 Good Luck! is a 2025 South Korean television series starring Son Chang-min, Sunwoo Jae-deok, Park Sang-myeon, Lee Ah-hyun, Oh Young-sil, and Ahn Yeon-hong.
 It aired oo KBS1 from April 14, to October 3, 2025, every Monday to Friday at 20:30 (KST).

 Synopsis

-The series tells the turbulent story of three friends in their fifties, one rich, one poor, and one yearning for wealth, and their families.
+The drama tells the turbulent story of three friends in their fifties, one rich, one poor, and one yearning for wealth, and their families.